 Teaching a foreign language can be a challenging but rewarding job that opens up entirely new paths of communication to students.
-It’s beneficial for teachers to have knowledge of the many different language learning techniques so they can be flexible in their instruction methods, adapting them when needed.
+It’s beneficial for teachers to have knowledge of the many different language learning techniques including ESL teaching methods so they can be flexible in their instruction methods, adapting them when needed.

 Most Popular Approaches and Methods in Language Teaching

-Here’s a helpful rundown of the most common language teaching methods.
+Here’s a helpful rundown of the most common language teaching methods and ESL teaching methods.
 You may also want to take a look at this: Foreign language teaching philosophies.

 In the direct method, all teaching occurs in the target language, encouraging the learner to think in that language.
 The learner does not practice translation or use their native language in the classroom.
 Practitioners of this method believe that learners should experience a second language without any interference from their native tongue.